rfshelley/Documentation/smartapp-developers-guide/async-http.rst

 ----

-Using Asynchronous HTTP in Parent-Child Relationships
+Using asynchronous HTTP in parent-child relationships
 -----------------------------------------------------

 When making an asynchronous HTTP request, the associated response handler method will be called on the SmartApp that made the request.